qwerty12/mpv-config/scripts/uosc/README.md

 #### `open-file`

 Open file menu.
 Browsing starts in current file directory, or user directory when file not available.
-The explorer only displays file types defined in the `media_types` option.
+The explorer only displays file types defined in the `video_types`, `audio_types`, and `image_types` options.

+You can use `ctrl+enter` or `ctrl+click` to load the whole directory in mpv instead of navigating its contents.

 #### `items`